letrungdo/react-create-npm-package/README.md

-## Publish Your Own React Component as Npm Package
+## Create Your Own React Component as Npm Package

 ### Setting up environment
 #### 1. Create empty folder, Name it as you wish.